anebz/cloud/Accreditations/aws_developer_associate.md

   * Define Load Balancers, Elasticache
   * Docker containers are supported
   * If the env must include custom software, create YAML with the required package names
-  * For RDS, reference externally and load with env variables
+  * For RDS, reference externally and load with env variables.
+This can only be done at env creation, it's not possible to disassociate the database of an existing app

 Other configurations